12 New York City Unique Experiences

 The Lion King| ©Broadway

-In New York, you'll be surprised at every turn, have fun, and even daydream.
-That's what Broadway musicals are for, allowing you to let your imagination run wild in fantasy worlds that will make you enjoy yourself like a child, no matter how old you are!
+In New York, you’ll be surprised at every turn, have fun, and even daydream.
+That’s what Broadway musicals are for—they let you let your imagination run wild in fantasy worlds that will make you feel like a kid again, no matter your age!

-Whatever time of year you visit New York, one of the essential things to do is attend a musical on Broadway, the famous boulevard lined with theaters that runs through the center of Manhattan, including Times Square.
-Don't miss the magic of Broadway.
-It's a unique experience to have in New York that you won't find anywhere else.
-Its musical numbers are legendary and its majestic staging transports you to a dream world.
-They will leave you speechless.
+No matter what time of year you visit New York, one of the must-do activities is seeing a musical on Broadway, the famous avenue lined with theaters that runs through the heart of Manhattan, including Times Square.
+You can’t miss the magic of Broadway.
+It’s a unique experience to have in New York that you won’t find anywhere else.
+Its musical numbers are legendary, and its majestic productions transport you to a dreamlike world.
+They’ll leave you speechless.

 With hundreds of performances each year, Broadway is the mecca of New York theater.
-Here you can see prestigious shows such as The Lion King, Wicked, Chicago, and Aladdin, among many others.
+Here you can see highly acclaimed shows like The Lion King, Wicked, Chicago, or Aladdin, among many others.

 7. Experience a night at the movies in Bryant Park!